awslabs/aws-sdk-swift/README.md

 ## Alpha SDK Testing Instructions
 *Steps*

-1. We have 4 available SDKs in our alpha release: Lambda, DynamoDb, Cognito Identity and Cognito Identity Provider.
+1. We have a few SDKs available in our alpha release listed under `/AlphaSwiftSDK`.
+If there is an SDK you would like to see in that list for testing that isn't there, please let us know (@wooj2 & @kneekey23).

 We will walk you through how you can use Cognitoidentity  as dependency for example in the steps below.
 To use it, we will create a test project called TestSdk.

 ```bash
 mkdir TestSdk